ixanza/Equanimity/README.md

 Equanimity is a list focusing on a different style of gameplay.
 It consists of multiple mods enhancing different aspects of the game for a unique feel.
 Equanimity uses mods such as:

 - Adamant and Mysticism for perks and magic
-- Combat Gameplay Overhaul, Wildcat, Ultimate Combat for combat
+- Combat Gameplay Overhaul, Blade and Blunt, Ultimate Combat for combat
-- OMEGA Updated, KS Dragon Overhaul for encounter levels and zones
+- OMEGA Updated, KS Dragon Overhaul, Skyrim Revamped, Arena for encounter levels and zones
 - True Unleveled Skyrim to distribute perks to enemies
 - SkyREM RAE for races
 - Mundus for standing stones